SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 #### <a name="configureCAN"></a>Configuring CAN bus data

-CAN device protocol can be configured in a very similar way as Modbus device protocols.
+CAN device protocols can be configured in a very similar way as Modbus device protocols.
 For more information, see [Configuring Modbus data](#configureModbus) above.
 The differences are:

 * Holding registers are used to describe the different pieces of data inside CAN messages.
 * Enter the CAN message ID of the specific message the data should be extracted from.
 Use a hexadecimal number for the message ID.